 - University members will not be required to use gender-specific facilities that are inconsistent with their gender identities, or to use gender-inclusive facilities: 1) because their legal sex differs from their gender identity, or 2) because of their gender expression.

-University members are expected to consult with the Office for Equal Opportunity and Affirmative Action (EOAA) and the Office of the General Counsel (OGC) if they believe that complying with this policy would result in a failure to comply with a law, rule, and/or requirement that the University is required to or has committed to follow (e.g., building codes, contractual requirements, rules of membership organizations such as the NCAA, and grant requirements).
-OGC, in consultation with EOAA, will advise the University member as to whether, under the specific circumstances, there is a conflict necessitating an exception to this policy.
+University members are expected to consult with the Office for Equal Opportunity & Title IX and the Office of the General Counsel (OGC) if they believe that complying with this policy would result in a failure to comply with a law, rule, and/or requirement that the University is required to or has committed to follow (e.g., building codes, contractual requirements, rules of membership organizations such as the NCAA, and grant requirements).
+OGC, in consultation with Equal Opportunity & Title IX, will advise the University member as to whether, under the specific circumstances, there is a conflict necessitating an exception to this policy.

 Reason for Policy